We use cookies to collect anonymous data to help us improve your site browsing experience.

 In certain circumstances, you may be able to apply to the court to have the decree or decision of the sheriff recalled (for example, if you had no knowledge of the case).

-For information about recalling a decision of the sheriff in a Simple Procedure, you should read rules
+For information about recalling a decision of the sheriff in a Simple Procedure, you should read rules 13.5 to 13.7 of the Simple Procedure Rules.

-There is more information about recalling a decree in the small claim guidance notes - see booklet 'Going to Court ' section 4.25.
+There is more information about recalling a decree in the small claim guidance notes - see booklet 'Going to Court' section 4.25.

 Similar information can be found in the summary cause guidance notes - see booklet 'Going to Court' section 4.26 and 'Going to Court - Personal Injury Action' section 4.23.